sarupanda/webex-teams-python-bot/README.md

 #### 1. Run Ngrok

-Copy the ngrok executable file that you downloaded above to the `webexteams-python-example` folder.
+Unzip the ngrok file that you downloaded above and copy the executable file to the `webexteams-python-example` folder.
 On a terminal window, go to this directory and run the following command to expose a web server on port 5000 of your local machine to the internet.

 ```sh
 ./ngrok http 5000